How To Say You Work Well Independently on a Resume [+ Examples]

 DO have a few examples of times when you’ve worked alone or with minimal support ready to go for when you reach the interview stage.

-DON’T just put “independently” at the start of every bullet point — generally, you should avoid using adverbs on your resume at all.
+DON’T just write “independently” at the start of every bullet point — generally, you should avoid using adverbs on your resume at all.

 Spread the word